My work just involved modeling and application of materials. No light effects or animation were added.

 The Movie: Miranda ordered Andrea to have 15 Calvin Klein skirts be brought in her office.

-The Movie: Andy was having dinner with her dad when Miranda called her to charter a flight back to New York on a stormy night so she could see her twins’ stage play.
+The Movie: Andy was having dinner with her dad when Miranda called her to charter a flight back to

 The Movie: The party where Andy first met Christian is hosted by James Holt who’s a designer himself